PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Analyst_Framework/READ.md

 Acquiring Data from different from different sources.

-Step 5: Data Preperation/Data Processing
+Step 5: Data Preperation/Data Processing/Data Cleaning
+Data preparation is the process of cleaning and transforming raw data prior to processing and analysis.
+It is an important step prior to processing and often involves reformatting data, making corrections to data, and combining datasets to enrich data.
+Data Processing means a process to convert data into information.

 Data Processing Involves several steps :
 * Merging two or more dataset.